Soumen1080/ZIRODHA-CLONE/README.md

 # Zerodha Clone

-A full-stack Zerodha trading platform clone built for learning and demo purposes.
+👾👾A full-stack Zerodha trading platform clone built for learning and demo purposes.
 This project replicates the basic functionality and UI of India's leading stock trading platform — Zerodha (Kite).

 ## 🚀 Features